nikhilkulkarni1755/transcription-service/README.md

 - Only audio is downloaded from videos, saving significant bandwidth
 - The database (`transcriptions.db`) only stores transcription text, not media files
 - For production, consider using PostgreSQL instead of SQLite
-- For better transcription quality, modify the transcriber to use `openai/whisper-large-v3` model
+- For better transcription quality, modify the transcriber to use `openai/whisper-large-v3` (still free via HuggingFace)

 ## Troubleshooting